-Dr. Kay Lipton is currently a senior lecturer in the School of Music, where she teaches undergraduate and graduate music history and performance related courses, among them Survey of Music Literature, Music History and Analysis, a series of specially focused Vocal Literature courses (“Mozart’s Songs,” “American Art Song in the Twentieth Century," “The German Song Cycle in the Nineteenth Century,” “From romance to mélodie: French Song between 1840 and 1900”), Song Literature, and Music of the Classical period.
+Dr. Kay Lipton is currently a senior lecturer in the School of Music, where she teaches undergraduate and graduate music history and performance related courses, among them Survey of Music Literature, Music History and Analysis, History of Opera, Music of the Classic Period: the Viennese Classical Style, Song Literature, and a series of specially focused Vocal Literature courses (“Mozart’s Songs,” “American Art Song in the Twentieth Century," “The German Song Cycle in the Nineteenth Century,” “From romance to mélodie: French Song between 1840 and 1900”).
 Dr. Lipton received a bachelor of music degree from the University of Colorado, the master of arts degree from California State University (Northridge) and the Ph.D. in historical musicology from UCLA.
 Before her move to Texas in 2008, Dr. Lipton taught at a number of colleges and universities throughout the southern California area, among them USC, UCLA and California State University.

 As a researcher, Dr. Lipton is best known as an opera historian, with special focus on mid-to-late 18th-century opere buffe performed in Vienna during Mozart’s time.
 She focuses on the phenomenon of pasticcio practice in these works, with considerable attention devoted to interactions between singers and composers, and on the multiple performance traditions in these works in Vienna, versus those in contemporary productions in Italy.
 Dr. Lipton is particularly concerned with performance practices in this repertory.